autohitch logo

 Current Car Market Conditions

-The pandemic and subsequent supply chain disruptions severely constrained new car inventory and increased prices from 2020 through 2022.
+The pandemic and subsequent supply chain disruptions severely constrained new car inventory and increased prices from 2020 through 2023.
 Discounts were harder to come by and buyers often paid above MSRP.

 As supply rebounds, pricing is beginning to normalize back to pre-pandemic trends.
 However, with inflation persisting, interest rates rising, and an uncertain economy, affordable pricing requires diligent research and timing.

-Even in constrained markets, sticking to optimal car buying periods can help discover deals.
 For example, Chevrolet offered 0% financing for up to 72 months on several models during Christmas 2021 amid inventory shortages.

 Stay patient for the best windows, run multiple price comparisons, and lock in pre-approved financing before negotiating.
 These practices enable smart purchases even in difficult conditions.